fullcalendar/fullcalendar-docs/_docs-v5/view-api/view-object.md

     For example, in month view, this will be the day after the last day of the month.
     This value disregards hidden days.

+`calendar`
+:   The master Calendar Object this view belongs to.

 These properties of the View object can only be read.
 A [custom view with settings](custom-view-with-settings) is the way to set any of them.